 Information breakdown from one nurse to another may result in inappropriate treatment and management, and may potentially harm the patient.
 The same issue with end of shift reports is present in the United Kingdom as well as in Australia.

 Although there is no perfect way in rendering an endorsement, there are certain strategies for an effective handover report.
 By following these strategies, you’ll be a master at making the best endorsements.

 - An endorsement should be done by nurses face to face.
 A study done by physicians Solet, et. al (n.d) concluded that a vis-à-vis approach to endorsement is more effective.

-Never forget to notify the incoming nurse if the patient has advance directives.
+- Never forget to notify the incoming nurse if the patient has advanced directives.
 Endorse all the legal forms which the patient or folks had signed to avoid any misunderstanding during emergency.

 Although these suggestions may not be the most clear-cut way to the best endorsement, it will save you time and offer the most effective way to hand over the necessary information to the next shift.
 It may take some getting used to at first, however, in the long run, it will help make the shift go a bit smoother, and the workload a bit lighter.